codeForSaif/ToDoListAzure/README.md

 9. Under the Code tab for each of your two Solutions, click on the Branches sub-tab.
 Click on New Branch.
 Create a Dev, QA, and Prod branch all based off master branch.
 Right click on your old master branch, and delete it.
       ![Alt text](/Images/Part3/05.png?raw=true)
       ![Alt text](/Images/Part3/06.png?raw=true)
 10. Right click on Prod, and select Branch Security.
 You can assign groups to manage your branches.
 I recommend giving a DevOps team and the architects/senior lead devs the Prod rights to allow merges into it.
-I recommend that QA have rights over their branch so that they can choose when they are ready to recieve new changes, and that the developers let QA know when they are done with a solid build and the build #.
+I recommend that QA have rights over their branch so that they can choose when they are ready to receive new changes, and that the developers let QA know when they are done with a solid build and the build #.
 Optionally, the DevOps team can manage the QA branch also.
 Dev branch should be free for all the developers on the team to run the CI/CD process on their own.
 We will not choose any of these options for now as this project includes only you, but please be aware of it in an enterprise setting.
       ![Alt text](/Images/Part3/07.png?raw=true)
 11. Right click on Prod, and select Policies.
 Check the box for Protect this Branch to see all the options.
 This will allow you to have required pull requests, a certain number of reviewers, build validation, automatically include some reviewers, and other settings.
 Please review the options here.
 We will not choose any of these options for now as this project includes only you, but please be aware of it in an enterprise setting.
 Navigate away from this page by clicking Build & Release and do not save anything.
       ![Alt text](/Images/Part3/08.png?raw=true)
-12. On the Build and Release tab, selet Build, then click "+ New"
+12. On the Build and Release tab, select Build, then click "+ New"
       ![Alt text](/Images/Part3/09.png?raw=true)
 13. Choose the Azure Web App template and hit Apply.
       ![Alt text](/Images/Part3/10.png?raw=true)